lolzminer123/properminerproxy/README.md

 happy mining

-ping wise shud be aslow as 12 to 14 on test. tested on 2miners k1pool and herominers and woolypooly
+ping wise shud be aslow as 12 to 14 on test. tested on 2miners k1pool and herominers and woolypooly running 5 rigs all amd rx3060ti x 2 rigs 1 3070 and 1 3090ti x8 gpus
+shares are pot on !

 simple switch between low and high shares can be switched whilst running,